Acute mountain sickness

 Acute mountain sickness: Misdiagnosis

 A diagnosis of acute mountain sickness may be overlooked or delayed because symptoms can minimal in mild cases.
 In addition, some symptoms can be vague and not specific to acute mountain sickness.
 These include weakness, fatigue, confusion, headache, hallucination, nausea, vomiting, anxiety and dizziness.
-These types of symptoms may be attributed to other conditions, ...more misdiagnosis »
+These types of symptoms may be attributed to other conditions, such ...more misdiagnosis »

 Symptoms of Acute mountain sickness